 National CNA Week

-For many years I watched my mom work hard as a nurse, and for the past 30 years I have lived the demanding job of a health care worker.
-Being a caregiver, whether professional or family, is a difficult job.
+Caring for people week after week is difficult.
+For many years I watched my mom work hard as a nurse, and for the past 30+ years I have lived the demanding job of a health care worker.
+Being a caregiver, whether professional CNA or family, is a difficult job.
 Although helping others is greatly rewarding, it can take a physical and mental toll on the giver of care.

 I have worked with many CNA’s and family caregivers who demonstrated so much commitment and compassion in caring for their clients and loved ones.
 My mother always said she tried to care for her (memory care) patients and their families as well.
 She was protective and proud of her wonderful coworker CNA’s!